RoboJackets/robocup-software/docs/source/contributing.rst

 .. note::

     DO NOT COMMIT THE BUILD FILES GENERATED WHEN LOCALLY BUILDING!
+Although .gitignore may take care of this issue, it is not a good practice to knowingly commit thousands of files that you have not worked on.

 This will generate the docs with the changes made from your branch.
 When committing to your branch, make sure to exclude the build files.